Darshan124-get/my_image_tool/CONTRIBUTING.md

 Feel free to open an issue for questions or clarifications.

-Thank you for contributing to MyImageTool!
+Thank you for contributing to imglow!